 Horse racing is one of the oldest sports around and is still regarded as a very refined and expensive one.
 Those horses that compete can establish a considerable reputation, which can live on long after the horse.
-There are, of course, different ways of considering a horse’s greatness – a number of races won, the amount of money won, the longest undefeated streak –and all of them were taken into consideration in the making this list of ten most famous racehorses of all time.
+There are, of course, different ways of considering a horse’s greatness – a number of races won (there are races in different countries, but one of them which is just around the corner is the Melbourn race, so make sure to check out the Melbourne Cup betting offers), the amount of money won, the longest undefeated streak –and all of them were taken into consideration in the making this list of ten most famous racehorses of all time.

 This horse was a champion in the 1870s in Austria and had a career in which it spent four seasons without defeat, winning Grosser Preis von Baden a whopping three times, which only one other horse managed to do to this day.